Associate in Science (A.S.)

 - Demonstrate a basic understanding of the biotechnology industry.

 Research: Under the guidance of faculty members, you will have the opportunity to participate in undergraduate research projects.
 Furthermore, you will collect samples in the field and process DNA samples in the lab at FLCC.

 Resources: This program will allow you the opportunity to benefit from FLCC's connection to Bio-Link, which is affiliated with Biotechnology Industry Organization.
 Bio-Link is an advanced technological education center, funded by the National Science Foundation (NSF), which enhances and expands biotechnology education programs.
 Bio-Link serves as an educational resource and acts as a network for employment opportunities.

 The National Science Foundation recently established the Northeast Biomanufacturing Center and Collaborative.
-FLCC will be the lead institution for the New York hub of this regional center, which is designed to support biomanufacturing in the Northeast United States.
+FLCC is the lead institution for the New York hub of this regional center, which is designed to support biomanufacturing in the Northeast United States.
 The biotechnology program will provide unique opportunities for you.
 For more information, visit the following links:

 With the hands-on experience and lab skills obtained through this program, you will be well-prepared to transfer with junior standing status to four-year colleges and universities that offer biotechnology-related baccalaureate degrees.
 Some institutions offering a bachelor's degree in this field include: